alx-sch/NewtonFractal-ISPC/README.md

 **Mono Runtime:** If you are using Linux or macOS, the advanced features of the editor extension may require the Mono Runtime to be installed<sup><a href="#footnote1">[1]</a></sup>.
 This is separate from running the core `ispc` compiler, which should work immediately after Step 2.

-**➡️ DevContainer Users:** The ISPC extension and Mono Runtime are preinstalled in the Codespace environment.
+**➡️ Dev Container Users:** The ISPC extension and Mono Runtime are preinstalled in the Codespace environment.

 ---